psundaravadivel/5A_Application-using-TCP-Sockets-Creation-for-Echo-client-and-echoserver/README.md

 # 5A_Application using TCP Sockets Creation for Echo client and echoserver
 ## AIM :
-To write a PYTHON program for socket for TCP for web page upload and download
+To write a PYTHON program for TCP Sockets Creation for Echo client and echoserver
 ## Algorithm

 1.Start the program.